Can he paint his muse into 36 views of Seattle?

 Just Like Honey peeks inside working artists’ studios, cruises the 1990s Seattle bar scene, and eavesdrops on artists gossiping about their competitors at hot gallery shows, while Ryan and Ben explore the communication and tenderness required for a deep, open relationship.

 Just Like Honey is a standalone book in the interrelated Queen City Boys series.
+This book contains depictions of racism, and death/grief.

 What people are saying about Just Like Honey: